cybertec-postgresql/pgwatch2/README.md

 * Easy extensibility by defining metrics in pure SQL (thus they could also be from business domain)
 * Non-invasive setup, no extensions nor superuser rights required for the base functionality
 * Global or DB level configuration of metrics/intervals
-* Central config DB based operation or local config file based for better automation (Ansible, etc) or ad-hoch/test mode for monitoring a single DB.
-See b
+* Central config DB based operation or local config file based for better automation (Ansible, etc) or ad-hoc/test mode for monitoring a single DB.
+See below for details
 * Intuitive metrics presentation using the [Grafana](http://grafana.org/) dashboarding engine.
-Set of dasboards provided
+Set of pre-defined dashboards provided
 * Optional alerting (Email, Slack, PagerDuty) provided by Grafana
 * PgBouncer and AWS RDS graphing/alerting supported in addition to PostgreSQL
 * Possible to monitoring all DBs found in a cluster automatically (with regex pattern matching)
 * Kubernetes/OpenShift ready
+* Multiple metric storage options - InfluxDB, PostgreSQL, Graphite

 # Project background